elvis-gene/Furniture-Supplier/Relationships.md

 <br/><br/>

 **Necessary Changes to make to the UML:**
-- Remove relationship Appointment & Customer
+- Remove relationship Appointment & Employee
 - Remove relationship Employeee & Stock
 - Connect Cart to SaleProduct without a relation type and cardinalities.
 Make cart a value object.
 Carts might exist in our db for a beginning but they should use browser session objects for their lifespan.